Timber, Tech, and Sustainability: Inside OSU's Groundbreaking Research Complex

 The Jen-Hsun Huang and Lori Mills Huang Collaborative Innovation Complex at Oregon State University is a pioneering all-mass-timber research facility, designed to foster collaboration across disciplines like climate science, AI, and robotics.
 Spanning 143,000 square feet, it includes flexible labs, a 10,000 sf cleanroom, and cutting-edge facilities like a supercomputer with a heat recovery system.
 The building aligns with OSU's sustainability goals, aiming for net-zero operational carbon by 2030, while its design integrates seamlessly with the historic campus surroundings.
 The building, situated in Corvalis, OR, is scheduled for completion in 2026.

 ZGF provided architecture services, interior design, and space planning for this new build.
-Lab Design spoke to four members of the ZGF team—Vlad Pajkic, partner; Lia Peacock, associate principal; Stuart Finney, principal; and Milena di Tomaso, principal—about the challenges, construction techniques, and sustainable features of this innovative mass timber lab project.
+Lab Design News spoke to three members of the ZGF team—Vlad Pajkic, partner; Lia Peacock, associate principal; and Milena di Tomaso, principal—along with Stuart Finney, principal with KPFF, ZGF’s engineering partner on the project, about the challenges, construction techniques, and sustainable features of this innovative mass timber lab project.

 Q: What were the main challenges faced during the design phase of the mass timber lab project?